In this post, you'll discover our top examples of person centred questions

-How could the right questions improve your CQC rating?
+How could the right person-centered questions improve your CQC rating?

 At Birdie, we’ve built our brand-new ‘About Me’ feature in line with the CQC KLOEs and designed it to be truly future-proof.
 It directly aligns with all five areas and direct links to 19 specific questions.
 Adding the questions above to your care plan templates could help you to meet them too.

 See how the right questions help you do more than tick the boxes below.